 When you buy or lease a house, apartment or living space, there are no guarantees that it’s going to be the all-round perfect place for you in every single way.
-Some elements can always change to suit you better because you were not the original owner of the house and might have something else in mind: This might be changing out the windows to double-panel when they were single originally, it might include changing the doorknobs out for vintage ones, sometimes it can include the installation of a security system.
+Some elements can always change to suit you better because you were not the original owner of the house.
+You might have something else in mind.
+This might be changing out the windows to double-panel when they were single originally.
+Or this might include changing the doorknobs out for vintage ones.
+In some cases, it can include the installation of a security system.

 It’s usually minor changes that make a house feel more like your home or gives it an element that it didn’t have before you moved in.
 Wallpaper is one of the overall most common changes owners and tenants want to make in their new home: There’s absolutely no rule that says you have to like the wallpaper the previous owners have installed, and new owners would usually prefer to replace it.